 This will help you identify your biggest liabilities so you can manage risks better.
 If a certain customer is responsible for 60% of your earnings, you’re in serious trouble because you’ll spend so much time servicing them that you won’t have the time to find other customers and diversify risk.

-When most of your billable hours depend on one customer, you’re in a very precarious situation and you have to make subpar business decisions because the customer holds all the bargaining chips.
-And customers know it.
-They know how much power they have over you and they use it.
+When most of your billable hours depend on one customer, you’re in a very risky situation.
+You might need to make subpar business decisions because the customer holds all the bargaining chips.
+And customers know it - they know how much power they have over you and they use it.

 And it’s just a matter of time when they’ll leave and you’ll crumble - unless you do something about it now.

-There are a lot of reasons why companies keep depending on big customers like those in their portfolio, the most common one being “they’re my A-list customer that gives me leverage when dealing with media”.
+There are a lot of reasons why companies keep depending on big customers and having them in their portfolio.
+The most common one goes along the lines of “they’re my A-list customer that gives me leverage when dealing with media”.
 I pretty much heard it all, but in the end, they’re all just excuses.